Massless higher-spin supermultiplets in 5D harmonic superspace: Linearized 5D minimal supergravity in harmonic superspace

 In 4D field theories, the scalar supercurrent $\cal J$ and the multiplet of anomalies ${\cal T}^{++}$ were found in Ref.~\cite{KT,Butter:2010sc}.
-These superfields are harmonic superspace counterparts of the supercurrent constructed by Sohnius \cite{Sohnius-supercurrent} in conventional superspace approach.
+These superfields are related to the supercurrent constructed by Sohnius \cite{Sohnius-supercurrent}.
 In Appendix \ref{AppendixC4} we show that the supercurrent (\ref{J}) originates from the $q$-hypermultiplet model coupled to the conformal supergravity background.